Top 5 coronavirus stimulus check scams spreading online now

 That’s why the CARES Act was signed into law, which provides aid to affected businesses and workers.
 In addition to expanded unemployment benefits, most Americans will qualify for direct cash from the federal government to ease their hardship, to the tune of $1,200 per person.
 Tap or click here to see what you qualify for.

 If you’re struggling right now, this cash payment should be coming your way to help very soon.
 But scams and bogus checks are beating the real thing to the punch.
-Here are five scams to be on the lookout for to protect your bank account and your personal info.
+Here are some scams to watch for to protect your bank account and personal info.

 The real stimulus checks from the federal government won’t clear for weeks, but that hasn’t stopped hackers from trying to trick people now.